Pakistani Bride Charged With Poisoning Husband's Milk, Inadvertently Killing 17

 "But cases such as this — where a woman tries to kill her husband — is unusual.
 In Pakistan it is often the other way around: the country is one of the most dangerous in the world to be female."

-NPR's Diaa Hadid and Abdul Sattar contributed to this report from Islamabad
+NPR's Diaa Hadid and Abdul Sattar contributed to this report from Islamabad.